-I can't tell you how many tears I shed over that hairdo, which did not relax into the beautiful bouncing body I had hoped for.
-By the end of a week I was angry.
+That hairdo did not relax into the beautiful bouncing body I had hoped for.
+One day after the next was a bad hair day.
+By the end of a week, I was angry.
 I returned to the salon and complained to the manager.
 He listened to my rant and said he would fix it for free.
 He put a relaxer on my hair and trimmed off the fried ends.
 My dreams of long waves were swept up and dumped in the nearest trash can.
-Afterward as I peered into the mirror I felt as if I could face myself again.
-The manager said something about being sorry I had been so dissatisfied and in a very mystified voice added about how my former stylist usually did a good job in questioning her clients so she could give them what they wanted.
+Afterward, as I peered into the mirror I felt as if I could face myself again.
+The manager said something about being sorry I had been so dissatisfied and in a very mystified voice added about how that stylist usually did a good job in questioning her clients so she could give them what they wanted.

 BEING NEW DOESN’T LAST

 Of course, my hair grew out.
 I found a new circle of friends and I grew comfortable with my new home.
 And before I chose my next hairstylist, I did a lot of investigating and interviewing.
-Eventually I found a stylist that was a fit for me and memories of the really bad hairdo day have faded, though obviously not forgotten.
+Eventually, I found a stylist that was a fit for me and memories of the really bad hair day has faded, though obviously not forgotten.

 DO YOU LISTEN?

 I’m not certain when it occurred to me, but I realized that the problem between the hairstylist and I was one of communication.
 Not only did she not listen to me; I didn’t listen to her.

 These days I’ve come to value listening.
 But it’s not as easy as one would think.

 Surprisingly the first person you have to learn to listen to is yourself.
 You can’t know what you need, what drives you, or who you are unless you listen to yourself.
 Without that self-awareness, you can’t really listen to others.